 Situated on a flat peninsula on Cook Inlet, and backed by the Chugach Mountains, Alaska's largest city is worth exploring.
 Blessed with an abundance of parks and an attractive downtown walking district, the city offers attractions such as a botanical garden, a musk-ox producers' co-op, the Alaska Zoo, the Tony Knowles Coastal Trail, and the Anchorage Museum at Rasmuson Center.

-Shopping—from Laura Wright Alaskan Parkys and David Green Furs to the the big 5th Avenue Mall and Nordstrom's—is one of the major attractions in downtown Anchorage.
-On weekends there's also the Saturday Market, featuring crafts, food, fresh produce and entertainment.
-Other downtown attractions include Iditarod Champion Mitch Seavey's Wildride Sled Dog Rodeo, an exciting sled dog demonstration, and the Ulu Factory, with demonstrations of this traditional Native implement.
+Shopping—from the big 5th Avenue Mall and Nordstrom's—is one of the major attractions in downtown Anchorage.
+On weekends there's also the Anchorage Market & Festival Saturday & Sundays, featuring crafts, food, fresh produce and entertainment.
+Other downtown attractions include the Ulu Factory, with demonstrations of this traditional Native implement and Oomingmak, Musk Ox Producers' Cooperative, Native-owned and creators of musk-oxen qiviut knitted masterpieces.

-Other attractions in the Anchorage area include Potter Point State Game Refuge at Potters Marsh south of town, where you can see more than 100 species of waterfowl.
+Other attractions in the Anchorage area include the Alaska Zoo (with shuttle from downtown) and Potter Point State Game Refuge at Potters Marsh south of town, where you can see more than 100 species of waterfowl.
 Longer day trips include the tram ride at Alyeska Resort near Girdwood, a popular activity for visiting friends and relatives, or a drive out to the Matanuska-Susitna Valley and a visit to the Musk Ox Farm, Hatcher Pass or—in late August—the Alaska State Fair.
 Another highly recommended days trip is south on the Seward Highway to Portage Glacier and the Whittier Tunnel, the Alaska Wildlife Conservation Center and the old gold rush town of Hope.

 Anchorage is a hub for arranging flightseeing, boat or train tours to scenic attractions like Denali/Mount McKinley, Prince William Sound, Kenai Fjords and Portage Glacier.